hypatia-software-org/hypatia-engine/CONTRIBUTING.md

 ## Quick Info

-  * Branch from, pull request to develop
+  * Branch from and pull request to `master`
+  * After pull request/peer review, features/branches are
+    merged to `develop`, this is our "next release" branch, which is deleted/recreated every release.
   * Use descriptive branch names
   * We're strict about documentation (docstrings, commit messages, comments)
-  * Use test.sh to test before you commit!
+  * Use `test.sh` to test before you commit!
-  * You'll probably want to pip install --user requirements/testing.txt
+  * You'll probably want to `pip install --user requirements/testing.txt`
-  * This repo's etc/ directory contains additional/optional tools to assist contributors
   * Before anything is merged to `develop` you need at least one person to approve the change in a pull request.
 The convention for showing approval for a commit is giving your thumbs-up :+1:, hopefully with a comment.
   * Complete repository review is required to merge back to `master`, this means a pull request requiring the approval and input of (hopefully) all contributors.
 Also, changes must first be tested in all supported platforms.
+This refers to `develop` merging to `master` for a new release.

 ## Git